×

 • Limit fatty and sugary foods

-• Shift to low fat protein including low-fat dairy products
+• Shift to low-fat protein, including low-fat dairy products

 • Avoid packaged foods

-• Get a regular medical check up
+• Get a regular medical check-up

 If you think you have hypertension or heart disease, feel free to call us.
-Consult our cardiologist to check out the health of your heart.
-We can help you get back to healthy life.
+Consult our cardiologist to check the health of your heart.
+We can help you get back to a healthy life.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.